SeanHRN/krita-renpy-scripter/README.md

 For more information with examples, see the [manual](https://github.com/SeanHRN/generate-renpy-scripting/blob/master/generateRenpyScripting/generateRenpyScripting/manual.md).

 # Download and Installation
+Quickest Way via Python Plugin Manager (from Web):
+Open Krita and go to `Tools -> Scripts -> Import Python Plugin from Web`.
+Enter as the download URL: https://github.com/SeanHRN/generate-renpy-scripting

+Alternatively:
 Download the [zip or tar.gz](https://github.com/SeanHRN/generate-renpy-scripting/releases/tag/v1.0.0).

-Easy Install via Python Plugin Manager:
+Easy Install via Python Plugin Manager (from File):
-Open Krita and go to `Tools -> Scripts -> Import Python Plugin from file`. <br>Select `generateRenpyScripting_1.0.zip`.
+Open Krita and go to `Tools -> Scripts -> Import Python Plugin from File`. <br>Select `generateRenpyScripting_1.0.zip`.

-Long way:
+Long Way:
 Unzip `generate-renpy-scripting-1.0.0.zip`.
 Place `generateRenpyScripting` (the folder) <br>and `generateRenpyScripting.desktop` in the pykrita directory.
 You may find the location of the pykrita folder by opening Krita and clicking<br> `Settings -> Manage Resources -> Open Resource Folder`.